• Skip to primary navigation

 • Danger preparation – this includes the stress that is related to police officers knowing that their lives are constantly in potential danger.

-Statistics for This Occupation and Mental Health/Substance Abuse
+What are the Statistics for Police Officer’s Mental Health/Substance Abuse

 The Ruderman Family Foundation, in a 2018 study of police officer’s mental health problems, found some disturbing results.